The five truths of Judaism that will surprise you

 The first mitzvah of the Ten Commandments is to know that there is a God.

-You may have questions and doubts, you may never reach 100% knowledge; the mitzvah of "knowing there is a God" tells us: don't be complacent with your belief.
-Face your questions, gain clarity, and strengthen your foundation by acquiring more information and hard facts.
-Know that there is a God, do not blindly assume the existence of him.
-P>
+You may have questions and doubts, and you may never achieve 100% knowledge.
+The mitzvah of "knowing that there is a God" tells us: don't be complacent in your belief.
+Face your questions, gain clarity, and strengthen your foundation by acquiring more information and concrete facts.
+You must know that there is a God, not blindly assume His existence.

 5. It is a great Precept to be healthy:

 Mezuzah?
-Ready.
+Check.
 Kosher food?
-Ready.
+Check.
 Running shoes?
-What ?!
+What?!

-He was also a strong supporter of the exercise:
+He was also a strong supporter of exercise:

 (from Rabbi Nechemia Coopersmith)